Newtonville station: Reconstruction

 The MBTA opted for Alternative 1, providing a single side platform at each station, and awarded a design contract to Vanasse Hangen Brustlin.
 The projected timeline had all stations being complete by June 2024.
 Design reached 30% in November 2020 and was expected to be complete in spring 2022.
 The designs were later changed to have two platforms to reduce operational impacts.
 The new design reached 30% completion in early 2022.
 A ramp was added to the design scope at that time, delaying expected design completion to February 2024.
 Drilling for geotechnical surveying took place in October–November 2022.
 Design work for the Newton stations was paused at 75% completion in September 2023 because project costs had risen to $255 million.

 The MBTA unsuccessfully applied for a federal grant for the projects in January 2024.
-In April 2024, lacking the federal funding, the MBTA indicated that it would proceed with Newtonville before the two other stations.
-Two potential designs were shown – a pair of side platforms close to Walnut Street, or a single island platform further east.
+In April 2024, lacking the federal funding, the MBTA indicated that it would proceed with Newtonville before West Newton or Auburndale.
+Two potential designs were shown for the station's redesign – a pair of side platforms close to Walnut Street, or a single island platform further east.
 Both concepts would have a platform length of just 400 feet, rather than the standard MBTA length of 800 feet.

 In November 2024, the state committed to the reconstruction of Newtonville station with 400-foot side platforms.
-As of February 2025, the MBTA plans to issue a $42 million construction manager at risk contract in May 2025.
+The MBTA issued a construction manager at risk contract in December 2025.
+Design was 30% complete by May 2026.
+By June 2026, early action work was expected to begin in November 2026, followed by main construction from March 2027 to spring 2029.
+The new station will include two high-level platforms, each accessible, with pathways, including elevator and stair connections to and from Washington Street and between the platforms.
+The budget for the project is $66 million.
+The station was originally expected to temporarily close in December for the duration of construction.
+However, in September 2026, the MBTA indicated that the station would remain open except for a three-month closure in 2027 and a two-month closure in 2029.
+The state received $15 million for the station project as part of a set of federal grants in September 2026.